Gold Price Calculator India

 The BIS hallmark is the official quality stamp from the Bureau of Indian Standards under the BIS Act 1986.
 Mandatory hallmarking for gold jewellery rolled out in stages from June 2021.
 Since April 2023, every hallmarked piece must also carry a 6-character alphanumeric Hallmark Unique Identification (HUID) number that traces it to a specific assaying centre and date.

-A genuine BIS hallmark on jewellery contains four marks:
+Since 1 April 2023, a genuine BIS hallmark on jewellery carries three marks:

 • The BIS logo (a triangle)